dirkschumacher/PValueAdjust.jl/README.md

 # PValueAdjust.jl
 Some methods to adjust p-values for multiple comparisons in Julia.
 All methods take a vector of p-values and return a vector with adjusted values.

+This is work in progress.
+I don't really know if that is actually a good api.

 ## Methods
 ### Bonferroni
 Controls the familywise error rate (FWER).